brightdigit/server-side-swift-workout-real-world/README.md

    1. Deploying to Heroku
    2. Setting up Continuous Integration with GitLab and GitHub
 7. Future Plans
    1. Upcoming features or improvements
+      5. OpenAPI Integration
+        1. Generating API documentation
+        2. Ensuring consistency between API specification and implementation
+        3. Benefits for frontend-backend communication and third-party integrations
    2. Potential expansions of the gBeat platform
 8. Conclusion
    1. Recap of key learnings